 4) Build Your Relationship with Shoppers

 So now that they’re visiting your own online store, what can you do?

 Aside from impressing them with your website design, and introducing them to more products that you don’t have on Etsy (which will also save you some listing fees, by the way), it’s time to start building your relationship with them.

-Let’s face it, not all shoppers are impulsive, and takes a bit of courtship / relationship building to get them to trust you, and ultimately, buy from you.
+Let’s face it, not all shoppers are impulsive, and takes a bit of relationship building to get them to trust you, and ultimately, buy from you.

-There are 2 recommended ways to do this:
+There are two recommended ways to do this: